-The Whole School Approach (for all our children) Additional Targeted Support and Provision (for children who need support for the short or medium term) Specialist Individualised Support and Provision (for children who need support for the medium or longer term according to need) The contributions of every child are valued and we provide a secure and supportive learning environment.
+The Whole School Approach Additional Targeted Specialist Individualised (for all our children) Support and Provision (for children who need support for the short or medium term) • Fun-fit motor skills Support and Provision (for children who need support for the medium or longer term according to need) The contributions of every child are valued and we provide a secure and supportive learning environment.
 We operate a positive behaviour policy.
 There are displays in the hall to celebrate children's achievement.
 P.E. lessons are provided at least twice a week.
 A variety of extra-curricular clubs are offered after school.
 Breakfast club and an after school club is available each morning and afternoon for children in Nursery to Year 6 for wrap around care.
-Children in Year 3 and 4 have weekly subsidised swimming lessons at Carn Brea Leisure Centre.
+Children in Year 5 have half a term of subsidised swimming lessons (once a week) at Carn Brea Leisure Centre.
+Children in Year 6 who are not able to swim 25m are then given top up lessons in the summer term.
 Children and their families are encouraged to participate in 'Walk to School Week' once a year.
-All staff have completed basic first aid training and at least two members have completed in depth paediatric first aid training.
+Most staff have completed basic first aid training and at least two members have completed in depth paediatric first aid training.
 There is a named child protection officer (Sarah Wilkins) and two deputies (Lucy Askew and Natalie Buckland).
 Year 5 and 6 take part in 'Bike Ability' lessons each year.
-The Fun-fit motor skills programme is available to support the development of children's coordination and postural stability.
-Family Liaison Officer support through programmes designed to support emotional difficulties such as: Draw and talk Volcano in my Tummy Golden Books to focus on positive events in school Visual Cues/individualised emotional support Individual behaviour plans.
+The school has six balance bikes and these are used for lessons with Reception and Year 1.
+Hearing tests are carried out for all children in Year 1.
+The children in Reception and Year 6 are entitled to have height and weight measurement checks.
+Fun-fit motor skills programme is available to support the development of children's coordination and postural stability.
+Family Liaison Officer support through programmes designed to support emotional difficulties such as: → Draw and talk → Volcano in my Tummy → Lotus programme (TIS) Golden Books to focus on positive events in school Visual Cues/individualised emotional support Individual behaviour plans.
 Individual safety plans.
-Access to external professionals such as: CAMHS Educational Psychologist Social Care Family Support Services Bereavement Services (as required) Walk on Water counselling Dreadnought ASD Team has six balance bikes and these are used for lessons eception and Year 1.
-In the state are carried out for all children in Year 1.
-In the state are carried out for all children in Year 1.
-In the state are carried out for all children in Year 1.
-In the state are carried out for all children in Year 1.
-In the state are carried out for all children in Year 1.
-In the state are carried out for all children in Year 1.
-In the state are carried out for all children in Year 1.
-In the state are carried out for all children in Year 1.
-In the state are carried out for all children in Year 1.
-In the state are carried out for all children in Year 1.
-In the state are carried out for all children in Year 1.
-In the state are used for lessons In → Lotus programme (TIS) --- -------------------------
+Access to external professionals such as: CAMHS Educational Psychologist Social Care Family Support Services Bereavement Services (as required) Walk on Water counselling Dreadnought ASD Team